-Faculty Advisor: Dr. Karen Davidson Smith, kvdavids@olemiss.edu
+Faculty Advisor: Dr. Elizabeth Prewitt, eamitche@olemiss.edu

 Kappa Delta Pi is an international honor society that recognizes outstanding students in education.
 It works to foster support and growth for the education profession around the world.
-Each spring a new group of UM-Grenada education majors are invited for induction into this organization.
+Each Spring a new group of UM-Booneville education majors are invited to be inducted into this organization.